Prevent confusion generated by the top Help link

 Any other ideas?

-#5 Updated by Etienne Massip about 4 years ago
+#5 Updated by Etienne Massip over 4 years ago

 Jean-Philippe Lang wrote: